Applications for our National Graduate Leadership Programme now open!

 The role of a neighbourhood police officer

-As a neighbourhood police officer it’s your job to build a relationship with your community.
-It’s up to you to find and manage local issues, and it doesn’t stop there.
+As a neighbourhood police officer you will work to build relationships with members of your community.
+You will find and manage local issues, and it doesn’t stop there.

-You will find what’s causing the problems and then decide on a strategy that enables everyone to find solutions: local residents, agencies, perpetrators and victims of crime.
+You will find what’s causing issues and then decide on a strategy that enables everyone to find solutions: local residents, agencies, perpetrators and victims of crime.

 You can be the one to save a little boy’s future.
 The one to help a drug addict get the support they need to get clean and turn their life around.
 The one who makes an elderly woman feel safe in her community.
 You can be the one to turn a life from the wrong path onto the right one.